seanox/virtual-environment/shiftdown/README.md

 ## System Requirement

-- Windows 10 or higher as operating system
+- Windows 10 or higher
 - .NET 4.7.x or higher